We produce video creatives

 This has (obviously) been one of our favorite features of the Google Play Store: it lets you add a video.

 It’s one of the most visible assets on your Google Play Store page.
-It shows up right next to the app screenshots on desktop and with a play button over the feature graphic on mobile.
+It is a YouTuve video that shows up right next to the app screenshots on desktop and can be played by tapping the play button (situated over the feature graphic) on mobile.

 In one click (or one tap if they are on their phone or table) and a few seconds, visitors can know why they need your app or want to play your game.